Plank Road Boom: New Jersey

 Three plank roads, the Hackensack, the Paterson, and the Newark, were major arteries in northern New Jersey.
 Garfield Avenue in Jersey City was also a plank road known as "Old Bergen Point Plank Road"; built in 1850.
 The main street in Passaic was owned and maintained by a plank road company.
 The roads traveled over the New Jersey Meadowlands (at the time known as the "Hackensack Meadows"), connecting the cities for which they were named to the Hudson River waterfront.
-Some parts of the Lincoln Highway was a plank road through Newark as well as some parts of Route 27.
+Parts of the Lincoln Highway were a plank road through Newark, as were parts of Route 27.
 In 1912, the New York Telephone Company was granted permission to lay wire under the Paterson plank road.

 There were also plank roads in the central part of the state.
 One such road was created to go from Freehold to Keyport.
 It followed roughly the path that is currently used by Route 79.
 Built in 1850, another one was in West Long Branch known as Larry's Creek Plank Road.

 In southern New Jersey 1864 legislature approved a plank road across the salt marsh near Atlantic City.
 This plank road was a 16 mile, one hundred foot wide, plank road leading to Atlantic City called the "Atlantic Turnpike".
 The oil industry in that area in the late 1800s fueled the development of the plank road through Pleasantville NJ.

 In 1901, the New Jersey legislature enacted a law to claim any plank road owned by a charter which has or will be expiring.